brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 What I needed was actually very simple...
 I just needed a service that would open modals in Angular 2 and I only needed a few features:
 <ul>
-<li>Multiple modals above each other</li>
+<li>Multiple modals that could be placed above each other</li>
 <li>Custom modals</li>
-<li>Modals must be destroyed inside and outside the modal</li>
+<li>The ability to desroy modals inside and outside the custom modal-component</li>
 </ul>

 <strong>Note:</strong> I'm using bootstrap as css framework so I don't care about the actual modal behavior.

 What I needed was a simple service where I could pass a component that would get rendered on the page, without memory leaks of course.
-I needed something like this:
+Basically, I needed something like this:

 ```typescript